 The nine diseases that can be contracted on the beach and in the ocean are:

-Surfers Ear (Otitis Externa): An infection of the external auditory canal that is often contracted during the summer in humid environments.
+Surfer's Ear is an infection of the external auditory canal often contracted during the summer in humid environments.
 It disturbs the skin's ability to serve as a barrier.

-Gastroenteritis: Causes diarrhea, which can be contracted from cryptosporidium, giardia, shigella, e.coli and norovirus.
+Causes diarrhea, which can be contracted from cryptosporidium, giardia, shigella, e.coli, and norovirus.